mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/getting-started.md

 - password: Siemens123!

 This data is also used as an example for the KPI-Calculation and Trend prediction with help of MindSphere APIs. <https://github.com/mindsphere/analytics-examples>

+## Securing API Endpoints

+The corresponding API calls for reading the data source configuration and mappings in Agent Configuration and Agent Information dialog require that the user has:

+`mindconnect.read`

+permission.
+The automatic configuration requires

+`mindconnect.write`

+permission.

 ## Troubleshooting